 Before opening a Roth IRA you will need to research the financial institution to determine which firm best meets your needs.
 After determining your investing style and your brokerage needs, you should look for a few other key features to ensure you get the best value and service for your investments:

 - Minimum initial investment and ongoing contributions.
 Some firms require a minimum investment to open an IRA, and others require a minimum purchase for continuing contributions.
-Make sure you can afford these minimums.
+Make sure you can afford these minimums, and understand in full the details of the Roth IRA contribution limits.

 - Commissions and account fees.
 Some large brokerage firms do not charge fees or commissions on their in house mutual funds, though they may charge more than discount brokerage firms for individual stock trades or mutual funds outside their family of funds.
 Larger firms may also charge a custodial IRA fee if certain account minimums are not met.
 Online discount brokerage firms often have cheaper individual stock and ETF trades, and most do not charge a custodial IRA fee.